-Facing new political reality, Murkowski mulls a vote for Jackson
+Facing new political reality, Murkowski considers a vote for Jackson

 Still, political ramifications will be hard to avoid for Murkowski, who is the only senator facing election this year whose vote is considered to be up for grabs.
 Her main competition comes not from a Democrat — the party’s only candidate withdrew from the race last week — but from a more conservative Republican, former state administrator Kelly Tshibaka, who has Trump’s backing.

-Tshibaka has made Murkowski’s bipartisan record — and even her deliberative approach — a line of attack, and she has directed particular fire on her votes for Democratic nominees.
+Tshibaka has made Murkowski’s bipartisan record — and even her deliberative approach — a line of attack, and she has directed particular scrutiny on her votes for Democratic nominees.
 In interviews, campaign op-eds and stump speeches, Tshibaka has criticized Murkowski’s decision to support Interior Secretary Deb Haaland — who made history as the first Native American to serve as a Cabinet secretary, but is seen as hostile to the state’s oil and mining industries — as well as her 2012 vote for a federal district judge, who was confirmed 87 to 8 but went on to block two key projects in the state.

 “We all sit and watch. … How’s Lisa Murkowski going to vote on this justice?
 How’s she going to vote on Deb Haaland?
 How’s she going to vote on whatever?”
 Tshibaka said on the “War Room” podcast Monday.
 “We don’t have a wishy-washy electorate in Alaska, and we know that, and we’re ready for a change.”